arun-dhanjal/the_cube_review/README.md

 ### Accessibility

-Mindful development has been exercised throughout the project to ensure the app is as accessible and user-friendly as possible.
+Mindful development has been exercised throughout the project to ensure the application is as accessible and user-friendly as possible.
 This includes:

 * Using semantic HTML.